elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 - As portfolio value increases, delta goes down and so original portfolio is repurchased to some extent
 - As portfolio value decreases, more of portfolio is sold

+## Chapter 22 - Exotic Options

+- Packages
+- Nonstandard American options
+- Gap options
+- Forward start options
+- Cliquet options
+- Compound options
+- Chooser options
+- Barrier options
+- Binary options
+- Lookback options
+- Shout options
+- Asian options
+- Options to exchange one asset for another
+- Options involving several assets

+### Packages

+- Portfolios of standard options
+- Examples from Chapter 11: bull spreads, bear spreads, straddles, etc
+- Example from Chapter 15: Range forward contracts
+- Packages are often structured to have zero cost

+### Nonstandard American options

+- Bermudan: exercisable on specific dates
+- initial lock out period
+- strike price changes over life

+### Gap Options

+- Call option pays (ST - K1) when (S > K2)
+- Put option pays (K1 - ST) when (S < K2)
+- Valuation formula found in Chapter 22

+### Forward Start Options

+- Option starts at a future time T
+- Often structured so that strike price equals asset price at time T
+- Planning to give employees at-the-money options in each future year can be regarded as a series of forward start options

+### Cliquet Option

+- rules determine how the strike price is determined
+- for example, 20 at-the-money three-month options (total life of five years)
+- When one option expires, a similar one comes into existence

+### Compound Options

+- An option on an option
+- Call on call
+- Put on call
+- Call on put
+- Put on put
+- Very sensitive

+### Chooser Options

+- start at 0, mature at T2
+- at T1, buyer can choose whether the option is a put or a call
+- this is a package
+- p = c + e^{-r(T2-T1)}K - S1 e^{-q(T2-T1)}
+- At T1, c + e^{-q(T2-T1)} max(0, Ke^{-(r-q)(T2-T1)} - S)
+- call maturing at T1 plus put maturity at T1

+### Barrier Options

+- in: option comes into existence only if asset price hits barrier before option maturity
+- out: option are knocked out if asset price hits barrier before option maturity
+- up: asset price hits barrier from below
+- down: asset price hits barrier from above
+- eight possible combinations (put or call)
+- parity
+  - c = cui + cuo
+  - c = cdi + cdo
+  - p = pui + puo
+  - p = pdi + pdo

+### Binary Options

+- Cash-or-nothing: pays Q if S > K at time T. Value = e^{-rT}QN(d2)
+- Asset-or-nothing: pays S if S > K at time T, or nothing.
+Value = S0e^{-qT}N(d1)

+### Lookback Options

+- Floating call: Pays ST – Smin at time T
+  - Allows buyer to buy stock at lowest observed price in some interval of time
+- Floating put: pays Smax - ST at time T
+  - Allows buyer to sell stock at highest observed price in some interval of time
+- Fixed call: pays maximum observed asset price minus strike price
+- Fixed put: pays strike price minus minimum observed asset price

+### Shout Options

+- Able to lock in a price once during the life
+- Usually pays like a call or a put but also the intrinsic value at the shout time

+### Asian Options

+- Payoff related to average stock price
+- average price

+### Options to Exchange

+- One asset for another
+- Payoff is price difference between the assets

+### Basket Options

+- option on the value of a portfolio

+### Mortgage-Backed Securities

+- Pass-Through
+- Collateralized Mortgage Obligation (CMO)
+- Interest Only (IO)
+- Principal Only (PO)

+### Variations of Interest Rate Swaps

+- different principles
+- different payment frequencies
+- floating for floating or fixed for fixed

+### Compounding Swaps

+- Business Snapshot 22.2
+- Interest is compounded instead of paid

+### Complex Swaps

+- LIBOR-in-arrears swaps
+- CMS and CMT swaps
+- Differential swaps

+### Equity Swaps

+- Business Snapshot 22.3
+- Total return on equity index is exchanged for a fixed or floating return

+### Embedded Swaps

+- Accrual swaps
+- Cancelable swaps
+- Cancelable compounding swaps

+### Other Swaps

+- Indexed principal swap
+- Commodity swap
+- Volatility swap
+- Bizarre deals: P&G 5/30 swap
+- P&G receiving 5.3% interest on $200M for 5 years semi-annually
+- P&G would pay back the 30-day commercial paper rate minus 75 basis points plus spread
+- spread = max (0, 98.5 * (5 year commercial constant maturity rate) / (5.78%) - 5 year treasury price) / 100

+### Chapter 8 - Secularization

+- traditionally loans are funded via deposits
+- loans can increase much faster than deposits
+- Assets are combined and sold in tranches
+  - Senior Tranche 80% (ABSs)  - AAA
+  - Mezzanine Tranche (15%) - BBB - ABS CDO Created
+    - Senior Tranche (65%) - AAA (does not convey actual risk)
+    - Mezzanine Tranche (25%) - BBB
+    - Equity Tranche (10%)
+  - Equity Tranche - Not Rated
+  - Bankruptcies wipe out from equity first
+- Asset cash flows go first to senior, then mezzanine, then equity

+### What Led to the Financial Crisis

+- Starting in 2000, mortgage originators relaxed lending standards and created large subprime first mortgages
+- demand for real estate and prices rose
+- 100% mortgage
+- ARMs
+- teaser rates
+- no income, no job, no assets (NINJAs), ARMs, teaser rates, liar loans, **non-recourse borrowing** (repossession)

+### What was not accounted for

+- Default correlation increase in stressed market conditions
+- Recovery rates are less in stressed market conditions
+- Tranche with a certain rating cannot be equated with a bond with the same rating
+  - BBB tranches used to create ABS CDOs were 1% wide nad had all or nothing distributions
+  - not the same as the loss distribution for a BBB bond

+### Regulatory Arbitrage

+- capital required to keep for the tranches was less than the mortgages themselves
+- mortgage originators: only cared about originating mortgages that can be securitized
+- Valuers: under pressure to provide high valuations to keep business
+- traders: focused on year-end bonus and not long term

+### Aftermath of Financial Crisis

+- Banks required to hold more equity capital with the definition of equity capital being tightened
+- Banks required to satisfy liquidity ratios
+- CCPs and SEFs for OTC derivatives
+- Bonuses limited in Europe
+- Bonuses spread over several years
+- Proprietary trading restricted

+## Chapter 25 - Derivative Mishaps

+### Losses by Non-Financial Corporations

+- Allied Lyons ($150M)
+- Gibsons Greeting ($20M)
+- Hammersmith and Fulham ($600M)
+- Metallgesellschaft ($1.8B)
+  - Promised client long term supply of oil at certain prices
+  - Sold hedge at the bottom and then the hedge was useless
+- Orange County ($1.6B)
+  - Robert L. Citron was making excess returns
+  - Reverse repos
+  - Borrowed money in short-term and invested in short-term markets
+  - Took new assets and put them up as collateral to buy in long-term securities
+- Procter and Gamble ($90M)
+- Shell ($1B)
+- Sumitomo ($2B)
+  - Trader at Sumitomo was trying to recoup losses through copper

+### Losses by Financial Institutions

+- Allied Irish Banks ($700M)
+- Amaranth ($6B)
+- Barings ($1B)
+- Enron's counterparties (billions)
+- Kidder Peabody ($350M)
+- LTCM ($4B)
+  - high leverage
+  - exposure to 1997 Asian financial crisis and 1998 russian financial crisis
+- Midland Bank ($500M)
+- Societe Generale ($7B)
+- Subprime morgages (tens of billions)
+- UBS ($2.3B)

 ## Chapter 19 - Volatility Smiles

 For options with some maturities, the implied volatility versus the strike price makes a smile.

+## Final Exam

+- 25 Multiple Choice